Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

-It leads to the denoising score matching objective \citep{vincent2011connection,Raphan10} used to train diffusion models:
+This leads to the denoising score matching objective \citep{vincent2011connection,Raphan10,saremi2018deep} used to train diffusion models:

-We also can differentiate the energy with respect to $t$, producing a ``time score'', for which we can derive a similar score-matching identity (see \Cref{app:time_score_matching}):
+Differentiating the energy with respect to $t$ yields a (negative) ``time score'' \citep{choi2022density}, for which we can derive a similar identity (see \Cref{app:time_score_matching}):

-From this identity, we define an analogous ``time score matching'' objective:
+This leads to an analogous ``time score matching'' objective:

-Matching both scores enforces that the learned energy $\energy(y,t)$ is a solution of the diffusion equation, which is critical for combining information across noise levels into accurate energy values at $t=0$.

-\paragraph{Combining objectives across noise levels.} The two objectives in \cref{eq:dsm_loss,eq:tsm_loss} are defined for a fixed noise level $t$.
-We can form an overall objective by integrating over $t$, with an appropriate weighting.
+\paragraph{Combining objectives across noise levels.} The two objectives in \cref{eq:dsm_loss,eq:tsm_loss} are defined for a given noise level $t$.
+We form an overall objective by integrating these over $t$, with an appropriate weighting.
 For the denoising score matching objective, a natural choice is the so-called \emph{maximum-likelihood weighting} \citep{song2021maximum,kingma2021variational-vdm}, which provides a bound on the KL divergence with the data distribution:

 where $\tilde p_\theta$ is the implicit density of the generative diffusion model.
 This integral can be approximated by Monte-Carlo sampling from a distribution of noise levels.
 In practice, we have found it best to sample $\log t$ uniformly over a finite interval (specifically, $p(t) \propto 1/t, t \in [t_{\min}, t_{\max}]$), which corresponds to the following implementation of the integral: